Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Check the current price on Amazon

-In my assessment, yes.
-It runs full watchOS with access to the App Store, Siri, Maps, and dozens of features designed for adults.
+In my assessment, kids under 10 do better with simpler devices.
 Kids under 10 generally do better with simpler devices like the Garmin Bounce (best for ages 6-9) or the TickTalk 4 (ages 7-12).
 For younger kids, see our best GPS smartwatches for kids guide.